-Sandscape, an original watercolor on paper is one of his unique works from the 70's.
+Henry Moore Country, an original acrylic on paper is one of his unique works from the 90's.
 The subtle color and form variations lend this piece a wonderful dream-like quality.

 After leaving the Bauhaus, Feist initially worked as a graphic artist in Prague until 1933 and continued there as a self-employed graphic designer and commercial photographer until 1939.
 In March 1939, when Prague was occupied by the German army, he fled via Poland to the United Kingdom.